NOTE: This program will not be available in Summer 2020. Check back for updates at the start of the 2020-21 academic year.

 There is an equal focus on investigating problems and experiences on the ground, and understanding in more depth and detail the specifics of NGOs and their service delivery.
 For both aspects, the guidance and inputs of the NGO mentors and village stakeholders will be crucial.

-During the visit, students work closely in their three person team to share responsibilities related to translation, survey design, reporting, etc. Each team member breaks a unique skill set that will be utilized during the investigation.
+During the visit, student work on three person teams with a student from the United States or Sweden, a graduate student from India, and an early career development professional from India.
+Within their team, students share responsibilities related to translation, survey design, reporting, etc. Each team member brings a unique skill set to the investigation.
 Students can expect to live in a rural homestay or in their NGO's local housing accommodation.
 A majority of the field placements are in villages outside of Udaipur, but there is also the possibility of being placed in a urban field placement within the city limits of Udaipur.

-In this photo, a student team gathered local residents under a huge shady tree.
-Their goal was to work together to create a social map of the area.
-The map became a part of the "needs assessment" component of the students’ project proposal.
+This photo depicts a student team gathered with local residents.
+The group is working together to create a social map of the area, which will become part of the "needs assessment" component of the students’ project proposal.